Here’s how to leverage your dental flyer as part of a successful marketing campaign for your clinic.

 “Always enter the conversation already taking place in the customer’s mind”.

 Thus make sure you consider the timing of your flyer drop before you made your first draft.
-Taking the time to study the actual conversations going on in your target market will aid you in the successful of your campaign.
+Taking the time to study the actual conversations going on in your target market will aid you in the success of your campaign.

 15. Test, Test And Test Again